 It is best practice to switch the clock OFF, adjust the clock to the right time by using the advance wheel on the back (best not to use your finger to wind the minute hand manually) and then switch the clock on.

 The quartz movement is 55mm square and 75mm across the diagonals which will need, if your design requires, a circular recess of 75mm diameter.
-You can of course drill a grid of overlapping holes in materials such as wood using a somewhat smaller forstner type bit than 75mm to avoid the expense of a 75mm forstner style bit.
+You can of course drill a more square grid of overlapping holes in materials such as wood using a somewhat smaller forstner type bit than 75mm to avoid the expense of a 75mm forstner style bit.
 A square recess needs to be 56mm x 56mm.
 The recess should be at least 16mm deep to fully house the movement.
 If you use a hanger make the recess 16 to 17mm deep.

 Extra Large Clocks